codiechanel/react-simple-boilerplate/README.md

 ```

 ### Webpack (Alternative to Browserify)
-I added it here so you can have the option if you prefer Webpack over Browserify.
+I added it here so you can have the option if you prefer `Webpack` over `Browserify`.
 The style loader is optional if you are not importing your css files inside javascript.

 ```
 webpack